Citation, DOI & article data

 - mild periarticular osteoporosis

-- subchondral cystic lesions, usually with well-defined sclerotic margins
+- juxta-articular and subchondral cystic lesions (geodes), usually with well-defined sclerotic margins

 - joint space is usually normal in width until late in the course of the disease

-The MR imaging appearance of amyloid infiltration within or around the joint consists of extensive deposition of an abnormal soft tissue that has:
+The MR imaging appearance of amyloid infiltration within or around the joint consists of extensive deposition of an abnormal soft tissue that usually have the following signal characteristics 2:

 This abnormal material covers the synovial membrane, fills subchondral defects, and extends to periarticular soft tissue.
-Joint effusion is usually present.
+Joint effusions are usually present.

-The differential for multiple lytic bone lesions includes:
+The differential for multiple lytic bone lesions includes 5:

 - periarticular soft tissue swelling, joint effusion, and large subchondral erosions ("cysts")

-- deposition of an abnormal soft tissue with low signal on all MRI sequences
+- deposition of abnormal soft tissue with low signal on all MRI sequences

 - 1. Llauger J, Palmer J, Rosón N et-al. Nonseptic monoarthritis: imaging features with clinical and histopathologic correlation.
 Radiographics.
 2000;20 Spec No : S263-78.
 Radiographics (full text) - Pubmed citation